Pope Francis Has Died At Age 88 After A Stroke, Coma And 'Irreversible Cardiovascular Collapse' -- What Happens Next

 Meeting with U.S. Vice President:

-Francis also met briefly Easter Sunday with U.S. Vice President J.D.
+Francis also met briefly on Easter Sunday with U.S. Vice President J.D.
 Vance.
 The Vatican said the two met in a reception room of the Vatican hotel, where the pontiff lived.

-"I know you have not been feeling great, but it's good to see you in better health," Vance told the pope, according to a video footage released of the meeting.
+"I know you have not been feeling great, but it's good to see you in better health," Vance told the pope, according to video footage of the meeting.
 "Thank you for seeing me."

 Francis was hospitalized in February, according to Vatican News, the official news portal for the Vatican and the Holy See.
 An extended stay at the hospital revealed he was suffering from double pneumonia.
 In a press conference on Friday, February 21, covered widely by mainstream media, his doctors confirmed he was not yet out of danger but expected to live.
 While it was later reported that he was in stable condition, he suffered two respiratory attacks by Monday, March 3, said the Holy See Press Office, adding that while the Pope remained alert and cooperative at all time, "the prognosis remains guarded."